LAST UPDATED ON 3/31/2023

 |Subject to additional charges if changes are made to reservation.||$200 *|

 |A separate charge of $7 for extra pets.||$121|

 |Dependent on the size and weight of your pet.||$850-$3000|

-Though hiring a PetRelocation coordinator to handle your move should help things move faster, the Singapore import process requires several steps that must be carried out in the right order.
-It can take 4-6 months to fulfill all of Singapore’s requirements.
-If you already have your pet's microchip and first rabies vaccine, you can expect 3-4 months for the entire process.
-It’s always important to pad your schedule for unexpected delays, and to book your quarantine reservation in advance!
+The Singapore import process requires several steps in the right order.
+It can take 4-6 months to fulfill all requirements.
+If your pet already has a microchip and first rabies vaccine, the process may take 3-4 months.
+Always allow extra time for unexpected delays and book your quarantine reservation in advance.

-If your travel dates are non-negotiable, it’s best to have a boarding facility or caretaker lined up for your pet(s) in your current location in case there’s a delay before they can check-in at the quarantine facility and you have to depart before they do.
+If your travel dates are non-negotiable, it’s best to have a boarding facility or caretaker lined up for your pet(s) in your current location in case there’s a delay before they can check in at the quarantine facility.
+You have to depart before they do.

 More Singapore Pet Relocation Resources